10 Fertility Myths Debunked

 1. Missionary is the best position for TTC.

-There is actually no best position for conceiving.
+This is a myth about conception - there is actually no best position for getting pregnant.

 2. Put your legs up after sex to increase your chances.

 There is no scientific evidence that lying down with your legs up increases your chances.

 3. You shouldn’t go to the bathroom after sex.

 Nope, please do!
 Because also, hello UTI!

 4. Put in a menstrual cup to keep sperm inside the vagina.